Photo Source: Przemek Polakiewicz - Flickr Creative Commons

 |Online Audio NT:||No|

-Pray that the Holy Spirit will raise up many prayer teams to pray for the Laki people until the blessing of knowing Jesus is spreading rapidly in this remote region from family to family.
+Pray that the Holy Spirit will raise up faithful prayer teams to pray for the Lak people until the blessing of knowing Jesus spreads rapidly from family to family.

 Pray for the Lak people to have the spiritual discernment and hunger to seek out Jesus.